elec-otago/proply/README.md

 ##  Using OpenSCAD to generate a propeller

-OpenSCAD imports the blade STL and generates a prop.
+Proply generates an OpenSCAD file.
+This file imports the blade STL and generates a propeller model.

 ## TODO